Why Your Dog Smells Like Fish: Common Causes and Solutions

 Anal glands

 The most common reason dogs smell like fish is anal gland problems.
 Dogs have anal glands on either side of their anus.
-They use these glands to learn about each other by depositing (and then sniffing) secretions.
+These glands, also known as dog's anal sacs, produce a distinct scent used for communication.
 If you’ve ever seen a dog sniff another’s butt, now you know why.
 Here’s what to know:

 • Anal glands naturally express themselves when dogs poop, but not always.